 so-05 All suspected cases of corruption are generally first investigated by the Chief Compliance Officer and Head of Central Compliance, who will then initiate further measures, such as document audits, on-site interviews or disciplinary measures, as necessary.
-There were no incidences of corruption in the year under review (2015: 0).
+There were no incidences of corruption in the year under review (2016: 0).

-so-03 In order to prevent corruption, all Jungheinrich locations are monitored for risk indications through revolving corporate audits.
+SO-03 In order to prevent corruption, all Jungheinrich locations are monitored for risk indications through revolving corporate audits.
 A standard part of the process is checking documents and financial transactions.
-30 audits were performed in 2016 (2015: 33).
+31 audits were performed in 2017 (2016: 30).

-Clearly defined reporting channels - in person or anonymously
+Clearly defined reporting channels in person or anonymously

 We are committed to providing firmly defined, clearly communicated Group-wide reporting channels for all issues concerning compliance topics and suspected violations.
-A hotline was set up in 2016 - at the moment just for Germany - to supplement the established reporting channels, i.e., reporting to direct supervisor, local personnel manager or compliance officer and/or the central compliance team.
+In order to supplement the established reporting channels, i.e., reporting to direct supervisor, local personnel manager or compliance officer and/or the central compliance team, the hotline that was established in 2016 in Germany was expanded to include Spain and France.
 As this reporting channel is provided by an external supplier, employees can report potential compliance topics and receive information anonymously.